 We have adopted a code of ethics that applies to all of our employees, including our principal executive officer, principal financial officer, and controller.
-The text of our code of ethics is posted on our Internet website, allstate.com.
+The text of our code of ethics is posted on our website, www.allstateinvestors.com.
+We intend to satisfy the disclosure requirements under Item 5.05 of Form 8-K, regarding amendments to, and waiver from, the provisions of our code of ethics by posting such information on the same website.